 env PATH=/usr/local/bin:/usr/ccs/bin:$PATH sh -c './configure --with-jpeg=/usr/sfw; make'assuming your

-gcc is in /usr/local/bin and
+is in /usr/local/bin

 x11vnc 0.7.1 or later.